yamunariver/Network/README.md

 # Network

+## OSI

+The Open Systems Interconnection (OSI) model is a conceptual framework that divides network communications functions into seven layers.
+Sending data over a network is complex because various hardware and software technologies must work cohesively across geographical and political boundaries.
+The OSI data model provides a universal language for computer networking, so diverse technologies can communicate using standard protocols or rules of communication.
+Every technology in a specific layer must provide certain capabilities and perform specific functions to be useful in networking.
+Technologies in the higher layers benefit from abstraction as they can use lower-level technologies without having to worry about underlying implementation details.

 ## Network

 `Computer networking refers to interconnected computing devices that can exchange data and share resources with each other.` These networked devices use a system of rules, called communications protocols, to transmit information over physical or wireless technologies.